moomoomoo309/LoveGame/Instructions for setting up LoveGame Repo.md

      * Go to [the repo](https://github.com/moomoomoo309/LoveGame) and you should see your commit.

 ---
-##IntelliJ-based IDEs (PyCharm, IntelliJ, etc.):
+## IntelliJ-based IDEs (PyCharm, IntelliJ, etc.):
   * Go to help->find action, and go to Plugins...
   * Click on "Browse additional repositories"
   * Search for and install the following:
     * Floobits
     * Lua
+  * Optionally, also install the following:
+    * CodeGlance
+    * AceJump (Read up on what it does!)
-    * Hyperlinks (Optional, but useful)
+    * Hyperlinks
   * Install the [love-IDEA-plugin](https://github.com/rm-code/love-IDEA-plugin) using the instructions on the page.
   * Go to New->Project from Version Control->GitHub, and use the following URL.
      * https://github.com/moomoomoo309/LoveGame
   * To set up the build system:
      * Go to file->settings, and search for external tools.
      * Add a new tool, and set the following:
-       * Program: path to love.exe (Don't type that directly, put the actual path!)
+       * Program: path to love.exe with quotes around it (Don't type that directly, put the actual path!)
-       * Parameters: $SourcePath$
+       * Parameters: "$SourcePath$"
        * Add a shortcut to it (I used Ctrl + B)

-Notes on IntelliJ for Love2D Development:
+##### Notes on IntelliJ for Love2D Development:
-* The auto completion for Love2D doesn't work once you put a period.
-If you want love.math.something, type "loma" and it'll pop the suggestions up.
+* Use the shortcut added earlier to run the program!